 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to guids, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 A good sturdy dresser will last for years, moving from house to house and sometimes generation to generation.
 While they hold their own in the test of time, their finishes, usefulness or style may go by the wayside.
-If you have a dresser that is in less-than-desirable shape, or one that you don’t really need but don’t want to send to the landfill, there are many ways you can give an old dresser new life and new purpose.
+Rough River Hardware can help!
+If you have a dresser that is in less-than-desirable shape, or one that you don’t really need but don’t want to send to the landfill, there are many ways you can give an old dresser new life and a new purpose.

 By removing the drawers and adding wood in its place, you can make yourself a unique bookshelf.
 You may need to add additional support to hold your shelves.

 Extend to an Entryway Table